ardani/slim-common/readme.md

 # Jump start your next Slim Framework based MVP with this handy set of solutions to common problems.

-This project is for anyone wanting to build an MVP using PHP, MySql, and memcache.
+This project is for anyone wanting to build an MVP using PHP, MySQL, and memcache.
 I created it to help [me](http://twitter.com/collegeman) and [my own company](http://fatpandadev.com) go faster, and now you can use it too.